 Analysts Estimate Senseonics Holdings (SENS) to Report a Decline in Earnings: What to Look Out for

-Senseonics Holdings (SENS) is expected to deliver a year-over-year decline in earnings on higher revenues when it reports results for the quarter ended December 2019.
-This widely-known consensus outlook gives a good sense of the company's earnings picture, but how the actual results compare to these estimates is a powerful factor that could impact its near-term stock price.
+The market expects Senseonics Holdings (SENS) to deliver a year-over-year decline in earnings on higher revenues when it reports results for the quarter ended December 2019.
+This widely-known consensus outlook is important in assessing the company's earnings picture, but a powerful factor that might influence its near-term stock price is how the actual results compare to these estimates.

 Zacks Consensus Estimate